Nginx 404: How to Diagnose and Solve the Problem

-Introduction to Nginx 404 error
+Learn to diagnose and solve the Nginx 404 error

 The Nginx 404 error is a common issue that occurs when a user tries to access a webpage or file that does not exist on the server.
 When this error occurs, the server returns a 404 status code, indicating that the requested resource could not be found.
 This can be frustrating for users and can negatively impact the user experience on a website.